mozilla-services/heka/docs/source/sandbox/manager.rst

     The state is not preserved in this case for two reasons (in the future we hope to remedy this):
         1. During the unload/load process some data can be missed creating a small gap in the analysis causing anomalies and confusion.
-        2. The internal data representation may have change and restoration may be problematic.
+        2. The internal data representation may have changed and restoration may be problematic.

-7. Unload the filter using sbmgr
+4. Unload the filter using sbmgr

 ::